sarahmclo/slidles-puzzle/README.md

 * [The Noun Project](https://www.google.com/maps) Icons for info modal and volume on/off.

 ## Conclusion <a name="conclusion"></a>
-In conclusion, Slidles merges the timeless appeal of sliding puzzles with contemporary design elements, creating a visually captivating and intellectually engaging experience.
+Slidles merges the timeless appeal of sliding puzzles with contemporary design elements, creating a visually captivating and intellectually engaging experience.
 Our aim is to offer a puzzle site that not only challenges the mind but also delights the senses, making it an ideal destination for both casual players and avid puzzle enthusiasts.
 Through Slidles, we strive to bring the joy of puzzles to a wider audience, blending art and entertainment in perfect harmony.

 ## Acknowledgements <a name="acknowledgements"></a>
 - Amy Richardson, my course facillitator.